MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-teradata-server.md

 ---

-# R Server Installation Guide for Teradata Servers
+# R Server 8.0 Installation Guide for Teradata Servers

+A newer version of R Server (Microsoft R Server 2016, version 8.0.5) is now available that's easier to install.
+See [Install Microsoft R Server 2016 on Teradata Servers](rserver-install-teradata-805.md) for more information.

 ## Quick Overview

 Microsoft R Server for Teradata is an R-based analytical engine embedded in your Teradata data warehouse.
 Together with a Microsoft R Server client, it provides a comprehensive set of tools for interacting with the Teradata database and performing in-database analytics.
-This manual provides detailed instructions for installing Microsoft R Server for Teradata in the Teradata data warehouse.
+This manual provides detailed instructions for installing Microsoft R Server 8.0 for Teradata in the Teradata data warehouse.
 For configuring local workstations to submit jobs to run within your Teradata data warehouse, see the companion manual [*Microsoft R Server Client Installation Manual for Teradata.*](rserver-install-teradata-client.md)

 >[!NOTE]
 >Microsoft R Server for Teradata is required for running Microsoft R Server scalable analytics in-database.
 If you do not need to run your analytics in-database, but simply need to access Teradata data via Teradata Parallel Transport or ODBC, you do not need to install Microsoft R Server in your Teradata data warehouse.
 You will, however, need to configure your local workstations as described in the manual *Microsoft R Server 7 Client Installation Manual for Teradata.*